Speech at the Politeama

 The Speech at the Politeama was a speech written by Manuel González Prada and read by a student at the Teatro Politeama in Lima during a Fiestas Patrias event on 28 July 1888.
-The speech, given five years after the end of the invasion and occupation of Peru by Chile during War of the Pacific, González Prada calls for the overthrow of the elite establishment in Peru.
+The speech, given five years after the end of the invasion and occupation of Peru by Chile during the War of the Pacific, calls for the overthrow of the elite establishment in Peru.